Curio is an amazingly flexible digital notebook for storing and managing everything.

 Running an older Curio?
 You’ll love this new release!

-Curio has been updated to work with Apple’s latest OS X releases.
-Its interface follows the style of Apple’s iWork apps with a modern, clean design; an inspector shelf; customizable toolbar; plus slick new inspector popovers.
+Curio 9’s codebase has been updated to use Apple’s latest frameworks.
+Its gorgeous, new interface follows the style of Apple’s iWork apps with a modern, clean design; an inspector shelf; customizable toolbar; plus slick new inspector popovers.
+Curio 9 requires OS X Mavericks or Yosemite.

-Curio’s performance enhancements makes everything, especially scrolling, feel much more responsive.
+Curio’s performance enhancements make everything, especially scrolling, feel much more responsive.

 Curio’s new styled album collections are perfect for organizing and showcasing photos with or without captions.